 Our Experience So Far with our New Family Christmas Tradition

-Reindeer in Here creator Adam Reed was kind enough to send us our own Reindeer to check out early this year.
-We received ours several weeks ago, and my husband not knowing what was in the package opened it with the kids.
+Reindeer in Here creator Adam Reed was kind enough to send us our own Reindeer to check out early in 2017.
+When we received ours, my husband not knowing what was in the package opened it with the kids.

-Well, needless to say, our Reindeer Cocoa, was unable to go back into the box to await the normal arrival time of December 1st.
-Cocoa goes everywhere with us these days.
-Which is pretty funny watching my daughter carry this Christmas Reindeer around a pumpkin patch.
+Well, needless to say, our Reindeer, now names Cocoa, was unable to go back into the box to await the normal arrival time of December 1st.
+Cocoa went everywhere with us those days.
+Which was pretty funny watching my daughter carry this Christmas Reindeer around a pumpkin patch.

-Cocoa waits in my daughter’s car seat while she is in school each day and she greets him excitedly when I pick her up.
+Cocoa waited in my daughter’s car seat while she was school each day and she greeted him excitedly when I picked her up.